kishorrit/MLF/Chapter 7.md

 \#3 When we want to remember a new experience, we add it to our list of experiences.
 Since we can not store infinite experiences, we delete the oldest experience if our buffer exceeds its maxumum length.

 \#4 With the `get_batch` function we can obtain a single batch of training data.
-To calculate $Q(S’,A’)$, we need a neural network as well, so we need to pass a Keras model to use the function.
+To calculate $Q(s’,a’)$, we need a neural network as well, so we need to pass a Keras model to use the function.

 \#5 Before we start generating a batch, we need to know how many experiences we have stored in our replay buffer, how many possible actions there are and how many dimensions a game state has.